benjaminhuanghuang/angular-study/_Courses/Ultimate Angular/RxJS Masterclass/01-Subjects and multicasting operators/README.md

 ##  Share data among multiple subscribers with Subjects

-##  Lab: Manage application loading state with Subjects
+##  Lab: Manage application loading state with Subjects ⭐

 ##  Automate the sharing of observables with multicast and share

-##  Deliver a starting value to subscribers with BehaviorSubjects
+##  Deliver a starting value to subscribers with BehaviorSubjects ⭐
 The difference between a Subject and a BehaviorSubject: subscribers to a Subject will not receive a value in the future, subscribers to a BehaviorSubject will receive the last value when they first subscribe.

-##  Lab: Build a basic application store with Subjects
+##  Lab: Build a basic application store with Subjects ⭐

 ##  Replay history to new subscribers with ReplaySubjects
+When a new subscriber subscribes to a ReplaySubject, it will receive a number of values from the past, specified by the buffer size.

 ##  Automate multicasting and replaying with shareReplay